my-style/my-style.github.io/index.md

 ## Wefree's Home Page

-Our will is free.    -- wefree
+" Our will is free. "

 ### About Education

 #### Undergraduate Education
-Northeast University
+Northeastern University

 #### Postgraduate Education
 Peking University